All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Mounjaro: FDA-approved in May 2022 for type 2 diabetes management.
 Physicians may prescribe Mounjaro off-label for weight loss, which is legal and common in clinical practice.

-Both formulations contain the same active ingredient.
+Both formulations contain compounded formulations of the active ingredient.
 The only difference is the FDA-approved indication and, in some cases, the available doses and insurance coverage.

 SURMOUNT Clinical Trial Results